 Once you have made your material choice you need to consider style.

-What's The Best Style?
+What's The Best Greenhouse Design?

-Fixed against a wall and often featuring a series of internal shelves.
-They are often attractively styledand are are perfect when space is at a premium.
+They are attractively styled and are perfect when space is at a premium.
 You cannot enter most wall gardens so you simply have to lean inside and stretch your arms in.
-Having said that they are agreat way to grow when space and budget are both limited.
+A great way to grow when space and budget are both limited.

 What's The Best Position For My Greenhouse?

-Does The Greenhouse Need A Base?
+Does A Greenhouse Need A Base Plinth?

 What Are The Different Types Of Glazing?